I just want to send you a thank you e-mail, as I heavily relied on your preparation sources throughout my interviewing journey.

 To understand why networking works, it is useful to understand the perspective of the person who is reading your application.
 When I was at McKinsey, I used to read hundreds of applications at a time.

-What you have to realize about this role of reading consulting resumes and cover letters is this.
+What you must realize about this role of reading consulting resumes and cover letters is this.
 It is a painful experience.

 Out of 400 applications, I would say about 350 of them were clear and obvious mail merge cover letters.